 Also known as Cambodian Fried Banana Nuggets, Num Chet Chien is a very famous street food dessert around Siem Reap and Phnom Penh.
 Banana fillings are wrapped inside spring rolls covered with sesame seeds, the rolls are then deep-fried and sprinkled with powdered sugar.
 Num Chet Chien is served best with vanilla or Kampot pepper ice cream.
 This is a Cambodian version of the Scottish deep fried mars bars.
 While this dessert can be found almost at every corner of Phnom Penh, the food cart on Street 9 serves the best version of it.

-Location: Street 9, Phnom Penh
+Where to Eat: Street 9, Phnom Penh

 5. The Best Khmer Coffee